alanpich/tvImagePlus/README.md

 ## Features

-With this MODX Revolution custom template variable an image could be cropped while maintaining the original image.
+With this MODX custom template variable an image could be cropped while maintaining the original image.
 The dimensions for the image can (optionally) be configured to constrain a minimal width and/or height.
 The image crop could be forced to remain at a pre-set ratio.
 A graphical tool could be used to crop the image to the required dimensions/proportions.

 ## Installation